ergoplatform/ergodocs/docs/dev/data-model/box/tokens.md

   - Data Model
 ---

-# Tokens on Ergo
+# Ergo Tokens

-Tokens on Ergo have broad utility and can represent various assets such as shares, complementary currency units, or any imaginable item.
-Ergo's token infrastructure ensures seamless representation and transfer of diverse assets, empowering their integration into the blockchain as *first-class citizens*.
+Ergo tokens are versatile and can represent a wide range of assets, including but not limited to shares, complementary currency units, and other tangible or intangible items.
+The infrastructure of Ergo ensures a smooth representation and transfer of these diverse assets, integrating them into the blockchain as *first-class citizens*.

-However, ERG has two distinct characteristics compared to other tokens:
+It's important to note that ERG, the native token of Ergo, has two unique characteristics:

-- ERGs cannot be burnt; the total input and output amounts must be equal.
+- ERGs are non-destructible; the total input and output amounts in any transaction must be equal.
-- [Storage rent](rent.md) is payable exclusively in ERGs.
+- [Storage rent](rent.md) can only be paid in ERGs.

-Tokens are stored in the `R2` [register](registers.md) of a [box](box.md), which holds pairs of `tokenId` and `amount`.
+Tokens in Ergo are stored in the `R2` [register](registers.md) of a [box](box.md).
+Each box holds pairs of `tokenId` and `amount`.

-A box can contain at most 255 secondary tokens.
+A single box can hold up to 255 secondary tokens.

-However, there are also some indirect limits:
+There are also some indirect constraints to consider:
-- A box can be no more than 4 kilobytes
+- The size of a box cannot exceed 4 kilobytes.
-- Tokens add to the computational cost of the transaction.
+- The presence of tokens increases the computational cost of the transaction.